 The safety and well-being of our employees is vital to us, which is why we set ambitious standards for workplace safety.

-Learn more about our goals, targets and performance in this area and how we contribute to related Sustainable Development Goals.
+Learn more about our targets and performance in this area and how we contribute to related Sustainable Development Goals.

 The local Atlas Copco units provide employees with access to HIV testing, disease management and support services.
 Other diseases and the general well-being of employees are also addressed.
 A wide range of activities for employees, their families and the wider community are conducted locally, including support to business partners in the value chain.

-Atlas Copco has added more services, including a physical and mental health program, safety and occupational health drive and 24-hour call center.
+We have added more services, including a physical and mental health program, safety and occupational health drive and 24-hour call center.
 The 24-hour call center, which offers counseling and guidance, is also extended to family members.